 About the Author

 Farah Bashir was born and raised in Kashmir.
-She was a former photojournalist with Reuters and currently works as a communications consultant.
+She was a former photojournalist with Reuters and works as a communications consultant.
 Rumours of Spring is her first book.